cn205000/IT-Portfolio/Active Directory/Azure-DC-Setup/readme.md

-# ☁️ Azure VM & VNET setup
+# ☁️ Setting Up a Domain Environment in Azure

 ### This project walks you through setting up a VNET & VM's for a Domain Controller & a client machine in **Microsoft Azure.**
 ---